4paradigm/OpenMLDB/docs/en/maintain/upgrade.md

 ### Confirmation of Upgrade Result
 * showopstatus command checks whether all operations are kDone, and if there is a kFailed task, check the log to troubleshoot the cause
-* showtable to see if the status of all shards is yes
+* showtable to see if the status of all partitions is yes

 After a tablet node is upgraded, repeat the above steps for other tablets. \(**You must wait until the data is synchronized before upgrading the next node**\)